MIDS-scaling-up/v2/week04/labs/README.md

 #### Start the Jupyter notebook.

 When logged in to your VM, lets build our docker with the jupyter notebook.
+Make sure that we use our cloud container, not the Jetson container.
 Once in, start running your notebook and follow the instructions in bold where to fill in code.
 ```
 docker run --rm --runtime=nvidia -it -p 8888:8888 w251/tensorflow_gpu_lab04:latest
 ```